wanxinyang/treegraph/README.md

 ### Generate input files

-You can keep the default parameter settings.
-If you want to adjust the settings, then open and edit `treegraph/scripts/generate_inputs.py`.
+Required input args are the path for input data and outputs.
+More optional input args see `treegraph/scripts/generate_inputs.py`.

 ```
 conda activate treegraph